PardivReddy/PardivReddy/README.md

 This project bridges **AI research and material science**, enabling scientists to analyze and predict polymer properties efficiently.

 ### ⚖️ Nyayaanumana
 AI-driven **LegalTech NLP project** designed to process and analyze legal documents, assisting in predicting outcomes and improving legal research efficiency.

-### 🎯 AI Placement Mentor
-A simulation of the **campus placement process**, covering Aptitude, Coding (LeetCode-style), Technical Interviews, and HR rounds, aimed at helping students prepare for placements.

 ---